svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 The viterbi algorithm should help https://en.wikipedia.org/wiki/Viterbi_algorithm

+### Formalism

+Pushouts in category of fact operators

+* Free conservative co-completion

 ### Dataset Examples

 Nix packages represent versioned specs if we consider a fact language of only dependencies.
 Versions of packages differ by changing their dependencies.
 We can apply our reverse algorithm to generate a changelog spec from the Nix historical dataset.